hughdingb58/deposit_size_prediction/readme.md

 # Running the notebook

+Data gathering is done in **gather_api_data.py**, which makes API calls to FRED and the FDIC and saves the data to **fred_econ.feather** and **fdic_financials.feather**.
+Since the feather tables are already in the git repo, you may skip this step if attempting to replicate our analysis.

-The full analysis is done in a single Jupyter notebook for clarity and ease of use.
+The analysis is done in a single Jupyter notebook, **main.ipynb**, for ease of use.
 You will need to have an installation of Jupyter and Python >= 3.

 ## FRED API key